sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## CreateNonEmployeeRequest
+## Create Non-Employee Request

 > NonEmployeeRequest CreateNonEmployeeRequest(ctx).NonEmployeeRequestBody(nonEmployeeRequestBody).Execute()

-Create Non-Employee Request
+This request will create a non-employee request and notify the approver.
+Requires role context of `idn:nesr:create` or the user must own the source.

 ### Example